JoelHellmanCode/Kandidatarbete-kod/README.md

 - R analysis/ - Contains code and files for performing our extreme value analysis.

 ## Usafe
 To run the code, download the folder you want to use and set your working directory to the path of the downloaded folder.
-In Python this is done using os.chdir("your/path") and in R using setwd("your/path").
+In Python this is done using os.chdir("...") and in R using setwd("...").